By Slavomir Belis, English <> Slovak Translator. Reproduced with permission.

 There are two basic types of proofreadings...

 ... proofreading as part of the translation process means to proofread only the (target) language file and check for typos, misspellings, grammar and punctuation errors, wrong hyphenation and capitalization, typographical mistakes, and other language-specific issues.
 The source text in the case of a translation is not provided or used.
 Editorial changes are usually not allowed when proofreading a file.
 The proofreading stage is designed to ensure that the language content of a file is without any errors.
-If a text is to be published and made available to a wide audience, it makes sense to have the entire document proofread by an experienced and highly skilled independent linguist with a very meticulous approach and great eye for detail who will ensure that all blemishes and inconsistencies are removed from the document before it reaches the publication stage.
+If a text is to be published and made available to a wide audience, it makes sense to have the entire document proofread by an experienced and highly skilled independent linguist with a very meticulous approach and a great eye for detail who will ensure that all blemishes and inconsistencies are removed from the document before it reaches the publication stage.

 ... and proofreading as a separate step, usually of artwork produced from the final translated target document, often by a third party is quite different than the translation proofreading.
-The artwork or final target document is proofread against the original source language artwork for design flaws, transposition errors, formatting (bold, italics, links) and hyphenation errors, etc. For example, , we usually do a full reading of the English final artwork to the French final artwork to ensure nothing has been missed or added, to check formatting of fonts, (italics/bold), for transposition errors, etc. Occasionally once text is seen “in context”, there may be a change to the translation to improve it or for a better fit of the design.
+The artwork or final target document is proofread against the original source language artwork for design flaws, transposition errors, formatting (bold, italics, links) and hyphenation errors, etc. For example, we usually do a full reading of the English final artwork to the French final artwork to ensure nothing has been missed or added, to check the formatting of fonts, (italics/bold), for transposition errors, etc. Occasionally once text is seen “in context”, there may be a change to the translation to improve it or for a better fit of the design.